-Keep your messages consistent across all the different channels will keep your campaign useful and memorable – it’s a real chance to build up some more excitement and start filling up your calendar so you can come back and hit the ground running.
+Keep your messages and offers consistent across all the different channels will keep your campaign useful and memorable – it’s a real chance to build up some more excitement and fill up your calendar.

 Preparing for a whole campaign is time-consuming, but there are tools out there (like ours) that can help you can create multi-channel marketing campaigns easily – just pick your messages, contacts and send them out to everyone in one go.

 Just because walk-ins are gone doesn’t mean walk-bys are.
 Clients are still out and about in their local neighbourhood, so it’s important that you keep your salon looking appealing.